egnica/javascript-closures/recursion.md

 ## Has 2 parts

-1. Base Case - stopping condition
+1. Base Case - stopping condition to exit
 2. The recursive call to that function

 ## Why you might use a recursive function over an iterator